-The Tauck Jazz Event, a Ken Burns Event, brings guests together March 25 – 29, 2015 in the birthplace of jazz – New Orleans – for five extraordinary days of live musical performances, themed sightseeing and exclusive experiences... including a personal appearance by Ken Burns.
+The Tauck Jazz Event, a Ken Burns Event, brings guests together March 29 – April 2, 2017 in the birthplace of jazz – New Orleans – for five extraordinary days of live musical performances, themed sightseeing and exclusive experiences... including a personal appearance by Ken Burns.
 You’ll visit some of the places in New Orleans that played a role in the creation and history of jazz in the French Quarter and throughout the city, from Basin Street and Preservation Hall to NOCCA and Tremé.
 You’ll explore jazz archives and collections, museums and historic sites with insights from musicians, scholars and historians... as well as from master storyteller Ken Burns himself, in a keynote address at the New Orleans Center for Creative Arts that's followed by an opportunity to meet Ken and a special private performance by Ellis Marsalis.
-But most importantly, you’ll enjoy exclusive opportunities to hear this glorious music live – performed by artists including pianist and jazz patriarch Ellis Marsalis, saxophonist and singer Donald Harrison, and groups like Doreen's Jazz New Orleans and the Dukes of Dixieland – in venues ranging from legendary Preservation Hall to a steamboat on the Mississippi River aboard a jazz-filled farewell dinner cruise.
+But most importantly, you’ll enjoy exclusive opportunities to hear this glorious music live – performed by artists including pianist and jazz patriarch Ellis Marsalis, saxophonist and singer Donald Harrison and others – in venues ranging from legendary Preservation Hall to The Orpheum Theater, New Orleans' recently restored Jazz-Age gem, for a jazz-filled gala farewell dinner.

 The event is limited to 210 guests.
 Daily sightseeing will be in intimate small groups of approximately 35 Tauck guests.
 Each group, accompanied by a dedicated Tauck Director along with local experts and guides, will embark daily on one of three custom-crafted sightseeing tracks designed to showcase the nature, history and cultural significance of jazz music, and the topics that Ken Burns sees as critical to our understanding and appreciation of it: “Roots of Jazz,” “Jazz in the Quarter” and “Jazz & the Story of Survival Today.”
 Later, all groups gather to enjoy extraordinary evenings of live jazz – and more – together.